Sulconazole

 Sulconazole (trade name Exelderm) is an antifungal medication of the imidazole class.
-It is available as a cream or solution to treat skin infections such as athlete's foot, ringworm, jock itch, and sun fungus.
+It is available as a cream or solution to treat skin infections such as athlete's foot, ringworm, jock itch, and tinea versicolor.
 Although not used commercially for insect control, sulconazole nitrate exhibits a strong anti-feeding effect on the keratin-digesting Australian carpet beetle larvae Anthrenocerus australis.